rjs3c/cyban/README.md

 ## Introduction
 CyBan is an open-source utility for sharing information, managing workflows and collaborating.

-* Kanban System
+* **Kanban System**.
+Keep Track of Complex Workloads and Information Efficiently using a Visual, Columnar Board
-* Custom Cybersecurity-specific Information, Categories and Metrics
+* **Custom Cybersecurity-specific Information, Categories and Metrics**.
+Catered for Cybersecurity Professionals.
-* RSS Feed for Keeping Updated on your Favourite News Sources
+* **RSS Feed**.
+For Keeping Updated on your Favourite News Sources
-* Ticketing System to Create a Feedback-loop Between Registered and Unregistered Users
+* **Ticketing System**.
+Create a Feedback-loop Between Registered and Unregistered Users
-* Exportation of an Executive Summary, for those in Management Positions
+* **Executive Summary**.
+Generate a Report on-demand for those in Management.
-* Performance Overview, for Managing your Progress
+* **Performance Overview**.
+Keep Track of your Progress.

 ## Installation